-In this study we found that age composition can increase as the size of the length bin increases.
+In this study we found that age composition ISS can increase as the size of the length bin increases.
 For example, age composition ISS for 5 cm length bins was larger than when using 1 cm length bins, albeit, the increase was not significant.
-In Hulson et al. (in press) this result was also presented for length composition ISS, in which increasing the size of length bins increased the ISS, which was the main driver of the results presented here.
+In Hulson et al. (in press) this result was also presented for length composition ISS where increasing the size of length bins increased the ISS.
 This result suggests that increasing the size of the length bin reduces the amount of uncertainty in the length frequency collections.
 In this case we recommend that length bins larger than 1 cm be considered in order to increase the age composition ISS.

-We also show that aggregating combined sex length and age data prior to length and age expansion can increase age composition ISS as compared to summing sex-specific length and age composition after expansion.
+We also show that aggregating combined sex, length and age data prior to length and age expansion can increase age composition ISS as compared to summing sex-specific length and age composition after expansion.
 While the increase was small (and not significant), this is an important consideration to be made, particularly if the stock that is being assessed does not display sex-specific differences in growth.
 For example, the rockfish and gadid stocks presented here do not display sex-specific differences in growth, and we recommend that pre-expansion aggregation of age and length data be considered.
 However, the flatfish stocks included in this analysis do exhibit sex-specific differences in growth, and thus, we recommend that sex-specific length and age compositions be constructed.

 When implementing growth variability into the bootstrap-simulation procedure the resulting magnitude of age composition ISS was sensitive to how the growth data was pooled.
 This was particularly true for the gadid stocks evaluated in this study, where, for example, using pooled growth data resulted in smaller age composition ISS than when using annual growth data.
 Alternatively, for the rockfish stocks evaluated, there was not a large difference in age composition ISS magnitude whether using pooled growth data or annual growth data.
 We recommend that for stocks that exhibit inter-annual variability in growth, particularly inter-annual variability that may result in a trend in growth across time (i.e., increasing or decreasing size over time), that annual growth data be used in order to avoid over-estimating the effect of growth variability on age composition ISS.
 For stocks that don’t exhibit inter-annual variability in growth, we recommend using pooled growth data in order to more adequately incorporate the potential growth variability by leveraging the larger sample size in pooled data compared to annual data.